mikegloudemans/insulin-resistance-colocalization/README.md

 This project contains the scripts required to perform the colocalization analyses described in the paper.

+A generalized tool for generating similar heatmaps for any set of GWAS and QTL studies is at https://github.com/mikegloudemans/post-coloc-toolkit/.

 The top-level project directory should contain the folders `bin`, `data`, `output`, `tmp`, and `scripts`.
 All scripts should be run from this top-level directory, or they'll be unable to locate the required files.